Twas the week after Easter

 Besides these behavioral aspects, rabbits require additional considerations.
 Rabbits require lots of care, possibly more than a cat or a dog.
 They have dietary needs that are more specific than a dog’s, and husbandry is such a major issue that if you’re not paying attention, problems can arise before you even have any idea.

 Veterinarians commonly see problems of benign neglect.
-Owners aren’t purposely neglecting their rabbits, they just don’t know.
+Owners usually aren’t purposely neglecting their rabbits, they just haven’t learned how to properly care for them.

-To prevent problems from sneaking up on your bunny, examine her daily for physical problems and bring her in yearly for veterinary checkups.
+To prevent problems from sneaking up on your bunny, examine them daily for physical problems and bring them in yearly for veterinary checkups.